-Enter the name of the node that will be connected to this node via RS232.
+Enter the name of the node that will be connected to this node via RS232. a node name can be 31 bytes or less.

 Setting SCSI Addresses for the Largest Expected Cluster Size

 SCSI standards define priority according to SCSI address.
 To prevent controller starvation on the SPU, the SCSI interface cards must be configured at the highest priorities.
 Therefore, when configuring a highly available cluster, you should give nodes the highest priority SCSI addresses, and give disks addresses of lesser priority.